skills/secure-repository-supply-chain/.github/steps/2-dependabot-alerts.md

 ## Step 2: Enable and view Dependabot alerts

-_Nice work! :tada: You added and viewed a dependency with `dependency graph`!_
+_Nice work! :tada: You added and viewed a dependency using Dependency graph!_

-Given how many dependencies our repository is using, maintaining them needs to become an automated task.
-Keeping our code secure is a top priority, so one thing we need to do is set up a way to be notified when a dependency we are using is vulnerable or malware.
-We can do this by enabling Dependabot alerts!
+Given how many dependencies our repository uses, maintaining them needs to become an automated task.
+Keeping our code secure is a top priority, so the first thing we need to do is set up a way to be notified when a dependency we are using is vulnerable or malware.
+We can do this by enabling Dependabot alerts.

 **What are Dependabot alerts?**: Dependabot alerts tell you that your code depends on a package that is insecure.
 These Dependabot alerts reference the [GitHub Advisory Database](https://github.com/advisories), which contains a list of known security vulnerabilities and malware, grouped in two categories: **GitHub reviewed advisories** and **unreviewed advisories**.